Jerad Eickhoff

-Jerad Joseph Eickhoff (/ˈaɪkɒf/ EYE-kof; born July 2, 1990), is an American professional baseball pitcher who is currently a free agent.
-He has previously played in MLB for the Philadelphia Phillies, New York Mets and Pittsburgh Pirates.
+Jerad Joseph Eickhoff (/ˈaɪkɒf/ EYE-kof; born July 2, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies, New York Mets and Pittsburgh Pirates.
 Eickhoff was drafted by the Texas Rangers in the 15th round (474th overall) of the 2011 Major League Baseball draft.
 In July 2015, the Rangers traded him to the Phillies, with whom he made his big league debut in 2015.

 Early life

 Eickhoff was born on July 2, 1990, in Evansville, Indiana.
 His father, Ron, was a local carpenter who would help Eickhoff and his brothers, Jonathan and Jordan, practice baseball in their backyard.
 His mother DeeDee, meanwhile, drove Eickhoff and his brothers to baseball games and tournaments throughout their childhood.
 Growing up, Eickhoff was a supporter of the St. Louis Cardinals of Major League Baseball (MLB), and frequently attended games at Busch Memorial Stadium.

 Eickhoff played baseball and basketball at Mater Dei High School in Indiana.
 He was primarily a third baseman, and only began pitching during his junior year.
 Eickhoff went mostly unnoticed by scouts and college recruiters until October 2008, where, as a senior with his fall travel team, Eickhoff pitched seven strong innings at the World Wood Bat Association (WWBA) National Championships.
 Eickhoff would eventually become the second Mater Dei alumnus to play in MLB, following Rob Maurer.